 Charpe and Kuehn (2012) discuss the impact of inequality on output and employment theoretically, using a DSGE model.
-The main result of their model is that following a decline in the bargaining power of workers, the resulting drop in the labour share of income lowers consumption and aggregate demand.
-In an open economy setting, however, the effect on aggregate demand of a decline on the labour share may be reversed due to a (beggar-thy-neighbour) competitiveness effect.
+The main result of their model is that a drop in the labour share of income following the decline in the bargaining power of workers lowers consumption and aggregate demand.
+In an open economy setting, however, the effect of a decline on the labour share on aggregate demand may be reversed due to a (beggar-thy-neighbour) competitiveness effect.

-Similarly, various attempts have been made to relate the patterns of aggregate demand to the evolution of the aggregate wage share and to assess the extent to which aggregate demand in particular countries are either 'wage-led' or 'profit-led' (Bhaduri and Marglin (1990); Lavoie and Stockhammer (2012), for theoretical discussions).
+Similarly, various attempts have been made to relate the patterns of aggregate demand to the evolution of the aggregate wage share and to assess the extent to which aggregate demand in particular countries is either 'wage-led' or 'profit-led' (Bhaduri and Marglin (1990); Lavoie and Stockhammer (2012), for theoretical discussions).
 Recent econometric contributions to this Post Keynesian literature include Hein and Vogel (2008), Onaran et al. (2011), Hartwig (2013).
-A wage-led pattern of aggregate demand implies that a rise in the wage share is typically linked to an decrease in the current account.
+A wage-led pattern of aggregate demand implies that a rise in the wage share is typically linked to a decrease in the current account.